The rise of London living costs could force out millennials

-Millennials with their sights set on living in the capital, face the challenge of adapting to the evolving high cost of living.
-Oliver Smith is a young professional, born in Birmingham who has recently moved to London and tells me how he has been living in the capital
+Millennials with their sights set on living in the capital face the challenge of adapting to the high cost of living.
+From day-to-day costs, leisure activities and high rental prices it can seem rather discouraging for those not on the property market.
+Oliver Smith a young professional born in Birmingham who recently moved to London and explains how he has been living in the capital.

 Below is a map illustrating the average rental prices in the capital.

 With rent in the centre of London sky high, the unregulated and increasing rental prices mean landlords are applying the pressure on tenants to who are simply struggling to afford the rent.
 Saving for a mortgage might appear unimaginable, while still trying to live a normal lifestyle. this could be detrimental towards young millennial’s who eventually dreaming of purchasing their own homes in the capital may be cut short.

 The question above many heads is whether millennials have accepted this fate and instead chosen to spend their money on avocado toast? rather than owning their own property considering the average house price is valued by Zoopla at £658,016 increasing by 0.66% in the last 12 months.

 the highest monthly rental values across all regions in England.
 The median rent in London £1495 was more than double the English median.
 According to